 Breakfast | Lunch | Dinner

 With almost no traffic on the roads, you’ll enjoy the quiet beauty of your morning ride in Austria’s Waldviertel.
 Pedal through the village of Zwettl, whose Stift (abbey) includes one of the most beautiful churches in northern Austria.
 Rolling forested hills eventually give way to deep valleys, leading down to the Danube river.
 You’ll stop midday and refuel with a hearty Austrian lunch at a cozy, family-run restaurant.
 Long gradual downhills bring you to Austria’s famed Wachau region, where vineyards blanket the hillsides and fall steeply into the winding Danube river.
 Once on the valley floor, you’ll ride through Krems, a bustling university town, to today’s destination in the quaint village of Durnstein.
 If there’s time, visit the ruins overlooking town or stroll along the cobblestone streets.
-This evening, join your Trek Travel guides for a private wine tasting of some of the region's best wines before exploring Durnstein’s winding streets for dinner on your own.
+This evening to explore Durnstein’s winding streets for dinner on your own.